Keeping a consistent visual identity across platforms

 Keeping images ‘on-brand’ will help align your visitors’ experiences across platforms, from your website to social media.

 ‘On-brand‘ is defined by Lexico as ‘conforming to the image or identity that a particular company seeks to associate with its products or services’.
 Some assume our brand is our logo mark, and perhaps also our typography and fonts.
 The reality is our brand is everything about our businesses from our core values to how we design our customer interactions.
-Therefore keeping our brand consistent is important.
+I’ve written more about the differences between brand, brand identity and logos.
+Therefore, keeping our brand consistent is important.
 Our visual identities are a significant part of this consistency.

 Have a look at the images below.
 Three brands’ websites and instagram feeds side-by-side.
 From top to bottom are Toms shoes, The Happy Newspaper and Who Gives a Crap.
 Notice the visual consistency between the websites and social media.
 These businesses understand that keeping things uniform is important to the customer experience.